mostafa-kenawey/compact-flags/README.md

   User.not_moderators.admins
   ```

-Other methods are also available to return the relevant condition part as a string, for concatenation with a condition string. those comes with the in the form of _where_ and _where_not_
+Other methods are also available to return the relevant condition part as a string, for concatenation with a condition string. those comes with the in the form of _where_ and _where_not_, Also available methods to send "OR" in the where clause

   ```ruby
   User.admin_value              # => returns associated value to admin => 1